jamsyoung/jamsyoung.com-octopress/source/_posts/2013-08-26-how-i-develop-node-applications.md

 This is no right way or wrong way to develop a node application.
-Well, there probably is a wrong way, depending on who you ask, but if you are a software developer, odds are you have choosen this life because you are constantly striving for the best, most efficient way to develop.
+Well, there probably is a wrong way, depending on who you ask, but if you are a software developer, odds are you have chosen this life because you are constantly striving for the best, most efficient way to develop.
 With that said, if you are doing it a wrong way, it is just because you haven't rewritten it again, and again, and again.
 That's what we all do, we refactor over and over until we run